 Purchase Tickets Here.

-A weekend pass includes one-on-one and group instruction, writing supplies, food, drinks, transportation to and from the airport, and all on-site amenities for $250.
-Tents, sleeping bags, and other camping equipment are available to rent for $25.
-Payment plans are available if you reserve by March 31, 2017.
+A weekend pass includes one-on-one and group instruction, writing supplies, food, drinks, and all on-site amenities for $75.
+Tents, sleeping bags, and other camping equipment are available to rent.

-The event will be open to writers of all backgrounds and provide an opportunity to work with many talented, published fiction writers from around the country, including Chen Chen and Emilia Phillips.
+The event will be open to people of all backgrounds and experience levels and provide an opportunity to work with talented, published fiction writers and poets, including Jeb A. Herrin and Jan LaPerle.

-This year, we have one full scholarship available for the retreat as well as limited 20% scholarships for those with financial need.
-To apply for a scholarship, send a packet of no more than (8) pages of poetry along with a brief statement on why you would like to attend this workshop to Erin Elizabeth Smith at firstname.lastname@example.org no later than March 31, 2017.
-Winners will be announced in April.
+We have two full scholarships available for the retreat as well as limited partial scholarships for those with financial need.
+To apply for a scholarship, send a brief statement on why you would like to attend this workshop and an optional packet of no more than (8) pages of creative writing to Erin Elizabeth Smith at firstname.lastname@example.org no later than September 15th, 2017.
+Scholarship recipients will be announced shorty thereafter.

 Space at this workshop is limited to 15 writers, so reserve your place today at: